CianHub/portfolio-v2/README.md

 The application design outlined in the mock-ups utilise a minimal responsive design.

-The color pallette for the application were selected to give the feel of a code editor and compliment each other well.
+The design mainly uses the Monaco and Roboto fonts while the color pallette for the application was selected to give the feel of a code editor and compliment each other well.

 For reference these are: